Tsukiyonocm/Reading-List/README.md

 ### Currently Reading

 1. The War on Science by Shawn Otto
-2. Come Closer by Sara Gran
+2. The Mandalorian by Joe Schreiber

-### Current Book Completed Count as of 3-17-2022
+### Current Book Completed Count as of 3-26-2022

 Non-fiction - 2\
 Fiction - 6